 The medical profession is diverse, with many different types of healthcare professionals.
 Among these professionals are physician assistants, commonly known as PAs.
 They are perhaps the most misunderstood of healthcare professionals, yet these men and women are a vital part of the medical care team.
+PAs perform unique roles in healthcare delivery, supporting the work of physicians, nurse practitioners, and specialists with dedication and outstanding patient care.

 Karl Anthony Simon, a Physician Assistant living and working in the Houston, Texas area, knows that PAs are called upon to perform a wide range of tasks, including diagnostics, treatment delivery, and health support services.
+In some medical facilities, PAs are often the first point of medical contact for a patient; PAs perform the diagnostic and treatment services typically reserved for medical doctors.

 Here is a more in-depth look into what PAs are and what they do to manage the wellbeing of millions of people in the United States.